maxabrahamsson/SmartWatch/README.md

 * Get notifications from Gmail.
 * Paint App for SmartWatch
 * Draw onto SmartWatch screen remotely by drawing onto touch screen in real-time.
+*

+Please check different branches for platform-specific parts of the project.